glennswest/rhel-minimal-nodejs/README.md

 # rhel-atomic-nodejs

-Minimal Node.js Docker Image built on RHEL 7 atomic.
+Minimal Node.js Docker Image built on RHEL 7 Minimal.
 Version v8.3.0 is built on RHEL atomic base image.

 All versions use the one dineshalapati/rhel-atomic-nodejs repository, but each version aligns with the following tags (ie, dineshalapati/rhel-atomic-nodejs:<tag>):